 Since Actavis, most district courts have concluded that a non-cash transfer of value from the branded pharmaceutical to the potential generic entrant in the form of a side-business arrangement can constitute a reverse payment.
-Two appellate courts have agreed, finding that a patent owner's agreement to refrain from introducing an authorized generic version of its branded product, which would compete with the first generic filer during its statutory 180-day exclusivity period, can constitute a non-cash reverse payment and support an antitrust claim.51
+Two appellate courts have agreed, finding that a patent owner's agreement to refrain from introducing an authorized generic version of its branded product, which would compete with the first generic filer during its statutory 180-day exclusivity period, can constitute a non-cash reverse payment and support an antitrust claim.
+These cases continue to be actively litigated by private litigants and government agencies.
+And government agencies.